Amazon announced imminent updates to its Buyer-Seller communication guidelines. Does this affect your store?

-The updated guidelines go into effect on November 3, 2020, so sellers have a few weeks until these changes go in place.
-Sellers would be wise to familiarize themselves with these changes ASAP, as not to be left behind during this hectic Q4.
+The updated guidelines go into effect on November 3, 2020.
+Wise sellers will familiarize themselves with these changes to avoid being left behind during this hectic Q4.

-Any sellers who violate these Communication Guidelines risk limitations being placed on Permitted Messages or even a suspension of their selling privileges.
+Violating Communication Guidelines risks limitations on Permitted Messages or even a suspension of selling privileges.
 It’s important to remember these guidelines exist to maintain the mutually beneficial relationship between sellers and buyers on Amazon.

 Perhaps the most significant, actionable update, sellers maintain the option to directly ask customers for a review or feedback.

 “You may send proactive Permitted Messages for the following reasons: resolving an issue with order fulfillment, requesting additional information required to complete the order, asking a return-related question, sending an invoice, requesting product review and/or seller feedback, scheduling the delivery of a heavy or bulky item, scheduling a Home Services appointment, verifying a custom design, or any other reason where the contact is required for the buyer to receive their purchase.”